-ISSN 2520-7504 (Online) Vol.7, Iss.1, 2023 (pp. 139 - 148)
+ISSN 2520-7504 (Online) Vol.7, Iss.2, 2023 (pp. 53 - 60)

-National Gender Policy Implementation and Provision of Security Services in Uganda: A Case of Uganda Police Force in Kampala Metropolitan Area
+Gender Inclusion and Provision of Security Services by The Uganda Police Force

-Francis Tumwesigye, Solomon Muchwa Asiimwe, Regis Kamaduka Zombaire
+Francis Tumwesigye

 Nkumba University, Uganda

 Email: tumwesigyef7@gmail.com

-Abstract: The article examines the association of National gender policy and provision of services by the Uganda Police Force.
-The researcher used mixed methods research approach for data collection and analysis.
-A sample of 225 was used from a population of 528 from the different departments, with a response rate of 91.1%.
+Abstract: The paper examined the association of gender inclusion and provision of services by the Uganda Police Force.
+The paper used the mixed methods research approach for data collection and analysis.
+A sample of 225 participants was used from a population of 528 from the different departments, with a response rate of 91.1%.
 The paper used survey, interview, focus group discussion, observation, and document review methods of research.
-Respondents were selected using purposive, simple random and quota sampling techniques and Uganda police force was the unit of analysis.
-It was found out that there was a positive relationship between gender inclusion and effective provision of services in Uganda Police Force.
-The paper concluded that gender equality in Uganda police force has not been fully effective due to challenges and reluctance in the implementation of the policy which poses a big gap that needs to be filled in order to have balanced service provision by the Uganda police force.
+Respondents were selected using purposive, simple random and quota sampling techniques.
+The study found a positive relationship between gender inclusion and effective provision of services in Uganda Police Force.
+The paper concluded that gender equality in Uganda police force, has not been fully effective due to challenges and reluctance in the implementation of the policy which poses a big gap that needs to be filled in order to have balanced service provision by the Uganda police force.